 Weighing the Options of Refinancing

-|Searching for a loan?
-We can assist you!
-Give us a call today at 516-431-2009.
-Want to get started?
+|Looking for a mortgage loan?
+We can help!
+Call us at 516-431-2009.
+Ready to get started?
 Apply Online Now.|

-Do the Math
+Doing the Math

-Speaking of taxes, if your interest rate is reduced, it follows that you'll also be lowering the paid interest amount that you will be able to deduct from your federal income taxes.
+Speaking of taxes, once you bring down your interest rate, of course you will also be lowering the interest amount that you'll be able to deduct from your taxes.
 This is one more cost that borrowers take into account.
-We can help you do the math!
 Call us at 516-431-2009 to help you do the math.